-Natural History Museum Once the fossil is as stable as the palaeontologist can get it, a layer of plaster bandage is wrapped around the bones to create a cast.
-The cast hardens around the fossil securing it for transport to a museum or university.
+Natural History Museum Once the fossil is stable, a plaster bandage is wrapped around the fossil to create a hard cast.
+The cast secures it for transport to a museum or university.
+Once there the cast is opened and the rock around the fossil removed.